maurerv/AlphaPulldown/manuals/AlphaPulldown_manual.md

 ## 1. Compute multiple sequence alignment (MSA) and template features (CPU stage)
 ### 1.1.
 Basic run
-At this step, you need to provide a [protein FASTA format](https://www.ncbi.nlm.nih.gov/WebSub/html/help/protein.html) file with all protein sequences that will be used for complexes prediction.
+At this step, you need to provide a [protein FASTA format](https://www.ncbi.nlm.nih.gov/WebSub/html/help/protein.html) file with all protein sequences that will be used for complex prediction.

+Example of a FASTA file (`sequences.fasta`):

    ```
    >protein_A
    SEQUENCEOFPROTEINA